YOUSSEFLJ9/alx-airbnb-project-documentation/README.md

 - **Payments**: Integration with payment processing and tracking payment status.
 - **User Roles**: Guest, Host, and Admin with role-specific permissions.

-> The detailed features are visualized in a diagram saved as `features-and-functionalities/features.png`.